kappnav/design/status-determination.md

 Kubernetes resources have a status sub-resource (object).
 This will be referred to as 'resource status'.
 Resource status is defined by each Kubernetes resource kind.

-Prism assigns an operational status to resources that are components of applications and to applications themselves.
-This will be referred to as 'Prism status'.
-Prism status is comprised of the following elements:
+kAppNav assigns an operational status to resources that are components of applications and to applications themselves.
+This will be referred to as 'kAppNav status'.   kAppNav status is comprised of the following elements:

 1. value: \<status value\>
 1. flyover: \<text\>

-Prism status values map to colors as defined in the [prism-config map](https://github.com/kappnav/design/blob/master/status-determination.md#status-value-and-color-configuration).
+kAppNav status values map to colors as defined in the [kappnav-config map](https://github.com/kappnav/design/blob/master/status-determination.md#status-value-and-color-configuration).

-## Prism Status Representation and Storage
+## kAppNav Status Representation and Storage

-Prism Status will be calculated by a controller and stored as annotations in this form:
+kAppNav Status will be calculated by a controller and stored as annotations in this form:

 ```
 annotations:
-   prism.status.value: <status value>
+   kappnav.status.value: <status value>
-   prism.status.flyover: <text>
+   kappnav.status.flyover: <text>
 ```

-## Prism Status value and color configuration
+## kAppNav Status value and color configuration

 The value to color mapping will be configurable, so the color scheme can be externally adjusted to satisfy a user's taste.
 In the first implementation, this will be a system wide mapping only.
 A future per-user mapping is possible.